• Skip to primary navigation

 Admission: Adults: $7, Seniors (65+): $5, Military: $5, Students (12+): $5, Children under 12: Free

 It’s all things maritime at the National Lighthouse Museum, which has a scenic view of New York Harbor.
-Exhibits include the Wall of Lights, which houses more than 180 lighthouse models from 29 states, and a Lighthouse Timeline that shows a history of lighthouses.
+Exhibits include the Wall of Lights, which features more than 180 lighthouse models from 29 states, and a Lighthouse Timeline that showcases the history of lighthouses.
 The museum offers periodic boat tours of New York Harbor for an additional fee.
 Check the website for details.

 6. Sandy Ground Historical Society